jenny271173/HUD-OCR/README.md

 There are two main objectives in this project.
 The first one is to utilize optical character recognition to recognize text and/or numbers in streaming aircraft HUD videos.
 The second is to create an organized output for recognized text and/or numbers pulled directly from those streaming videos.

 # Instructions for User to Run Project
+1. Review the data source provided on this page.
+The videos are representative of the input data.
+The user is able to perform data exploration, visualization, and understand some of the cleaning measures that were taken.
+2. Review the source code for the OCR model.
+The preprocessing methods for the video are shown, as well the definitions of each function required to initialize and run the model.
+3. Simply click the Auto Import Data button.
+This will load the necessary libraries and packages, as well the video itself into the source code.
+The user will see a message that reads: "Loading libraries, packages, and data..."
+This will indicate the desired actions are happening successfully.
+4. Click the Run OCR button.
+This will run the rest of the model and print the output on the screen.
+The user will expect to see a message that reads: "OCR Action in Progress..."
+Furthermore, the user will see printed frames, as well as some output in a numbers array.
+There will be additional output that can be viewed in the terminal of the operating system.

+Note: Although it is not mandatory, it may be helpful to have the terminal open while using this software.

+Note: At any time after running the OCR model, the user will be able to click Stop at the top right corner of the page to stop the model from continuing.

 # References
 Atherton, K. (2022, May 6).
 Understanding the errors introduced by military AI applications.
 Brookings. https://www.brookings.edu/techstream/understanding-the-errors-introduced-by-military-ai-applications/